 - If you’re spending a year abroad you can borrow more for that year.

 You pay maintenance loans back the same way as your tuition fee loan.
-To work out how much you’re entitled to you can fill in a student finance calculator, there’s one for England, one for Wales and one for Northern Ireland.
-If you’re in Scotland there’s not a calculator but you can see all the information here.
+To work out how much you’re entitled to you can fill in a student finance calculator, there’s one for England, one for Wales, one for Scotland and one for Northern Ireland.

 If you’re on a low income